 · Must have own transportation OR a means to get to/from work place each day with someone who already has base access.
 Passes for base access will ONLY be issued to student intern.

 · Must have overall GPA of 3.5 or higher.
-Home-school students are considered if they score in the top 20% on a national standardized test such as the PSAT/NMSQT, SAT or ACT.
+Home-school students are highly considered if they score in the top 20% on a national standardized test such as the PSAT/NMSQT, SAT or ACT.

 · If you live out-of-state or a long distance from WPAFB, you must be responsible for securing your own temporary housing AND transportation.
 Program administration will not be responsible for making suitable arrangements on a scholar’s behalf.

 · Must be able to pass background check

 · Must be available to start program on 3 June 2019 and attend mandatory first-day orientation.